Michael Pitt: Early life

-Michael Carmen Pitt was born on April 10, 1981 in West Orange, New Jersey to Donald B. Pitt, an auto mechanic, and Eleanor Carol (née DeMaio) Pitt, a waitress.
+Michael Carmen Pitt was born in West Orange, New Jersey, the son of Donald B. Pitt, an auto mechanic, and Eleanor Carol (née DeMaio) Pitt, a waitress.
 He has two older sisters and one older brother.
 Pitt is of Italian and Irish heritage on his mother's side, and of English descent on his father's.
-By age 16, Pitt had been to three or four different high schools, among them Morris Catholic High School, and was in "special classes" before ultimately dropping out.
-He also did a brief stint at the Essex County Youth House, a detention center.
+By age 16, Pitt had been to three or four high schools, among them Morris Catholic High School, and was in "special classes" before ultimately dropping out.
+He also did a brief stint at the Essex County Youth House, a youth detention center.

 Career

 Film

-In 2001, Pitt earned a breakout role as Tommy Gnosis, the lover of a trans rock star named Hedwig, in the film Hedwig and the Angry Inch, an adaptation of John Cameron Mitchell's 1998 stage musical.
-Although not his first film role, Pitt's performance as Gnosis led to a series of supporting roles in many acclaimed and often controversial films, including Larry Clark's Bully (2001), Murder by Numbers (2002), and Funny Games, a 2007 remake of Michael Haneke's 1997 film of the same title.
-One of Pitt's more notable roles was as the lead in Bernardo Bertolucci's The Dreamers (2003).
+In 2001, Pitt earned a breakout role as Tommy Gnosis, the lover of a genderqueer rock star named Hedwig, in the film Hedwig and the Angry Inch, an adaptation of John Cameron Mitchell's 1998 stage musical.
+Although not his first film role, Pitt's performance as Gnosis led to a series of supporting roles in many acclaimed and often controversial films, including Bully (2001), Murder by Numbers (2002), and the 2007 remake of Funny Games.
+One of Pitt's more notable roles was as the lead in The Dreamers (2003).

 Pitt attributes his success in films to a combination of hard work and the presence of "a few angels in my life."
 He has also stressed that he chooses roles not with the hope that they will garner commercial success or to gain notoriety but to create art, challenge the audience, and ultimately contribute to a project that he is proud of:

 To be honest, I make very controversial films.
 The films that I've made have been very, very bold choices.
 As the years go by, I think my work is going to come more and more in context.
 The truth is that you can't take what people say too seriously.
 If I cared what people think about my career, I would have not done—just look at my work.
 Don't look at me, look at what I've done.
 Every movie that I've picked, from my first film on, has been considered by everyone to be "career suicide."
 And I have an amazing life.
 I have an amazing career.
 I work with artists.
 But I'm not making Spider-Man.